JOB STATUS: OPEN

-The Operations Manager receives general direction and reports to the Executive Director of Transportation and Fleet Management.
-This position oversees the recruitment, screening, selection, assignment, supervision, and evaluation of personnel in the department.
-The position also provides guidance and assistance to full-time, part-time, and/or hourly employees, as assigned.
-Direct reports may include Cluster Leaders, Swing Drivers, Coordinators (i.e., Customer Service, Routing and Planning), and Driver/Attendant Trainers.
+The Coordinator of Transportation Services receives general direction and reports to the Executive Director of Transportation and Fleet Management.
+This position oversees the recruitment, screening, selection, assignment, supervision, and evaluation of personnel in assigned department.
+Provides guidance and assistance to full-, part-time, and/or hourly employees, as assigned.
+Direct reports may include Administrative Specialist and Driver/Attendant Trainers.

 ESSENTIAL FUNCTIONS OF THE CLASS (May not include all duties)

-Stays abreast of developments directly affecting APS school transportation including but not limited to driving, dispatching, and training requirements, standards and issues emanating from the Virginia Departments of Motor Vehicles, the School Board and other APS officials, parent groups, and other sources.
+Stays abreast of developments directly affecting APS school transportation including but not limited to driving, dispatching, and training requirements, standards and issues emanating from the Virginia Departments of Motor Vehicles, internal APS departments, (e.g., Human Resources), and other sources.
 This includes changes in licensing or training requirements.

-Frequent contacts include but are not limited to the Assistant Superintendent, Facilities and Operations, APS Executive/Cabinet Leadership, School based and central office administrative and support staffs, most APS central department senior and mid-level administrative staff; professional consultants, contractors, vendors Occasional contacts include officials/staff/peers of Federal, State and local governments and school/professional associations; broadcast and print media reporters; members of public/special interest groups; local businesses; responding to parent/administrator inquiries about student transportation issues including issues concerning students with special needs; looking into complaints; recommending or approving emergency arrangements, as needed; coordinating with Arlington County Government regarding bus maintenance/availability; helping refocus attention on and improve the Transportation Demand Management Program; and performing related functions.
-Purposes also include individually researching transportation issues to support strategic student transportation plans, and develop, or review recommended, changes to procedures to improve transportation services.
+Frequent contacts include but are not limited to the Assistant Superintendent, Facilities and Operations, School based and central office administrative and support staffs, most APS central department senior and mid-level administrative staff; professional consultants, contractors, vendors Occasional contacts include officials/staff/peers of Federal, State and local governments and school/professional associations; broadcast and print media reporters; members of public/special interest groups; local businesses; responding to parent/administrator inquiries about student transportation issues including issues concerning students with special needs; looking into complaints; recommending or approving emergency arrangements, as needed; coordinating with Arlington County Government regarding bus maintenance/availability; helping refocus attention on and improve the Transportation Demand Management Program; and performing related functions.
+Purposes also include individually researching transportation issues to support strategic staff development, or review recommended, changes to procedures to improve transportation services.

-Five (5) years of progressively responsible experience in management of ground transportation operations or logistics is required.
-Experience in K-12 public education, pupil transportation, and considerable supervisory experience, in the scheduling, routing, and safe operation of a large fleet of school buses or similar fleet transportation system, or related field
+Three (3) years of progressively responsible experience in management of ground transportation operations, human resources operations, or logistics is required.
+Experience in K-12 public education, pupil transportation, and considerable supervisory experience, in the training, vehicle maintenance, and CDL compliance testing is preferred.

 Any other combination of education, training and experience which demonstrates the candidate is likely to possess the skill, knowledge, ability, and trait characteristics essential for this classification may be considered.